Workers Compensation

 Have you suffered a personal injury at work?
 If so, the Janssen Law Center can help you claim the benefits that you are legally entitled to.
 Our knowledgeable and dedicated attorneys will guide you through the entire legal process to ensure you receive the compensation that you deserve.

-• Sending you to doctor that is not your treating physician
+• An insurance company sends you to doctor that is not your treating physician

-• Refuses to authorize treatment recommended by your treating physician
+• An insurance company refuses to authorize treatment recommended by your treating physician

-• Refuses to pay your income benefits while you are off work
+• An insurance company refuses to pay your income benefits while you are off work

-• Assigns a nurse care manager to your case
+• An insurance company assigns a nurse care manager to your case

 • A doctor sends you back to work too early